 Passages from both the respiratory system and the gastrointestinal system open into the throat.
 Mouth bacteria may pass into these passages.
 In addition, some bacteria can pass into the bloodstream through inflamed and bleeding areas on the gums and then invade other tissues.

 People with diabetes are more likely to have periodontal disease than people without diabetes.
-There is also evidence that once periodontal disease has developed it's harder for diabetics to control their blood sugar.
+Some evidence supports the idea that once periodontal disease has developed it's harder for diabetics to control their blood sugar.

-Gum disease may lead to heart problems and strokes and may possibly increase the risk of premature births.
+Gum disease may lead to heart problems and strokes and might increase the risk of premature births.
 In addition, oral bacteria can cause lung infections and respiratory problems.